 A portfolio isn’t just for archiving your work, it’s for showing the projects you’re most proud of in the best light possible.
-Prioritize projects you find the most satisfied and confident.
+Prioritize projects you are most satisfied and confident with.

 To demonstrate the complete picture of the projects, take the visitors through behind the scenes.
 Provide case studies consisting of: